sugiuraii/WebSocketGaugeServer/Install-Termux.md

 * Permission to install termux out of Google play store.
     * Recent version of termux is unavailable in Google play store and have to be installed by apk.
     * Termux at Google play store is currrently abondoned, and cannot be used.
-* UART-LAN(Wifi, etc..) gateway, ELM327 wifi software, or (USB/bluetooth) serial to TCP wrapper android app.
+* UART-LAN(Wifi, etc..) gateway, ELM327 wifi adaptor, or (USB/bluetooth) serial to TCP wrapper android app.
     * Since Termux is not allowed to communicate with bluetooth or USB-serial adaptor, tcp tunnel mode (of this server program) is needed.
         * [This server] <-(TCP connection with tcp tunnel(wrapper) mode) -> [TCP->Serial wrapper android app] <- (BT or USB serial) -> [ELM327 BT/USB adaptor]
         * [This server] <-(TCP connection with tcp tunnel(wrapper) mode) <- (Wifi) -> [ELM327 wifi adaptor]